High-Performance-Computing/Project/Solution.md

 After parallelization of the data pipeline, down to 15 mins/epoch Next step to reach 100% GPU occupation: Offline processing of the data using Spark

-Synchronization: We structured our architecture in order for different nodes to be independent

-##### FAS RC

-We used 20 nodes with 4 GPUs per node on FAS RC.

 ## CPU and GPU Training

 We use the following link a resource to set up the train on multiple GPUs: https://towardsdatascience.com/train-a-neural-network-on-multi-gpu-with-tensorflow-42fa5f51b8af.